Carlos Moore (writer): Exile and career

 Carlos Moore arrived in Egypt in December 1963 at the age of 21.
-He worked for a year with an African liberation movement led by Jonas Savimbi, a Marxist-Trotskyist and pro-Maoist Angolan leader with whom Moore was close during this period.
+He worked for a year with an African liberation movement led by Jonas Savimbi, a pro-Maoist Angolan leader with whom Moore was close during this period.
 One year after his arrival in Egypt, Moore was imprisoned for a month by the immigration authorities of that country for being in an irregular situation.
 After this, he left Egypt and took refuge in France in 1964, where the Cuban authorities refused him a passport.
 In France, Moore received an interdisciplinary education at the University of Paris 7, where he earned two doctorates, one in ethnology and the other the prestigious Doctorat d'État in human sciences.

 From 1970 to 1984, Moore was active in various professional fields.
 In Paris, he was a Latin America desk journalist at Agence France-Presse (AFP) and a political journalist in African affairs for the weekly magazine Jeune Afrique.
 He studied and worked in France until 1974, when he became involved in the initial phase of FESTAC '77 (the Second World Black Festival of Arts and Culture) in Lagos, Nigeria.
 He then moved to Senegal, where, at the invitation of the scientist Cheikh Anta Diop, he lived for several years with his family.
 Moore, who was already a friend of Diop's, became his personal assistant on pan-African projects, also serving him as interpreter/translator.
 At the time, Diop ran the radiocarbon laboratory of the Institute for Basic Research in Black Africa (IFAN) in Dakar, Senegal.

 Years later, Moore was a personal consultant for Latin American affairs to the Secretary General of the Organization of African Unity (OAU), Dr. Edem Kodjo.

 Between 1986 and 1988, Moore was a visiting professor in the department of sociology at Florida International University.
-In 1987, he organized the conference "Negritude, Afro Cultures and Ethnicity in the Americas" with the participation of renowned intellectuals such as Aimé Césaire, Maya Angelou, Leopold Senghor, Alex Haley, Victoria Santa Cruz, Rex Nettleford, Lélia Gonzalez, Manuel Zapata Olivella, Rex Nettleford, and Abdias do Nascimento.
+In 1987, he organized the conference Negritude, Afro Cultures and Ethnicity in the Americas with the participation of renowned intellectuals such as Aimé Césaire, Maya Angelou, Leopold Senghor, Alex Haley, Victoria Santa Cruz, Rex Nettleford, Lélia Gonzalez, Manuel Zapata Olivella, Rex Nettleford, and Abdias do Nascimento.
 In 1988, Lincoln University in Philadelphia, Pennsylvania, invited him as Professor of Negritude, Race and Diaspora Studies.

 In the period between 1990 and 1994, Moore taught international relations courses at the University of the Antilles and Guyana, with branches in Martinique, Guadeloupe and Guyana, and from 1996 to 2002, he was a senior lecturer of Latin American affairs at the Institute of International Relations of the University of the West Indies, at Trinidad and Tobago.
 Concurrently, he was a personal consultant on Latin American affairs to the Secretary General of the Caribbean Community (CARICOM), Dr. Edwin Carrington.